 \subsection{Evaluation of the Success-Rate Metric}

-The cost function used to quantify the performance of all mapping algorithms in this work is described below.
-The purpose of this metric is to approximate the fidelity of the final quantum state after the quantum circuit is mapped and executed, with all gates invoked.
-Other metrics exist \cite{lao-mapping1,noisy1,qubitproblem1,temporal1}; however, we limit our attention here to a metric that are based on success-rate measures.
+The cost function used to quantify the performance of all algorithms in this work is described below.
+The purpose of this metric is to approximate the fidelity of the final quantum state after the quantum circuit is assigned and executed, with all gates invoked, in a computationally efficient manner.
+Other metrics exist \cite{lao-mapping1,noisy1,qubitproblem1,temporal1}; however, we limit our attention here to a metric that is based on success-rate measures.

 The single-qubit gate, two-qubit gate, and SWAP-gate product metrics are calculated as shown below in \cref{eq:single-metric,eq:double-qubit-metric,eq:swap-product,eq:product_metric_total}.
-These product metrics, as explained above, relate specifically to the coupling graphs that we utilize in this work.
+These product metrics, as explained above, relate specifically to the CGs that we utilize in this work.

-where on the first line, $\sigma_{s},n',n,\xi_{s,i},N_{s,i}$ are: the total single-qubit gate metric value; the total number of qubits in the interaction graph; the total number of qubits in the coupling graph; the single-qubit gate error rate for each qubit; and the number of single-qubit gate invocations per qubit, respectively.
+where on the first line, $\sigma_{s},n',n,\xi_{s,i},N_{s,i}$ are: the total single-qubit gate metric value; the total number of qubits in the IG; the total number of qubits in the CG; the single-qubit gate error rate for each qubit; and the number of single-qubit gate invocations per qubit, respectively.
 On the second line, $\sigma_{d},\delta_{d},\xi_{d,i},N_{d,i}$ are: the total two-qubit gate metric value; the total number of edges on the NISQ device; the two-qubit gate error rate per edge; and the number of two-qubit gate invocations per edge, respectively.
 On the final line, $\sigma^{\text{SW}},\delta^{\text{SW}},l,\xi^{\text{SW}}_{i},2N^{\text{SW}}_{i}$ represent: the total SWAP-gate metric value; the total number of separate edges that need SWAP gates; the total number of edges which physically separate the SWAP-corrected pair of coupling-graph qubits; the two-qubit gate error rate per edge; and the number of two-qubit gate invocations, for which the error rates overall are squared (this takes into account the cost of moving the qubit both to and from the closest unoccupied region, using the SWAP gate), respectively.
 Finally, $\sigma_{\text{total}}$ represents the total metric calculated from the product of all other success rates, as mentioned above.
 For simplicity, we do not explicitly take into account how SWAP gates may be invoked on real QPU devices \cite{wille1,wille2}.